ibm-cloud-docs/monitoring/monitor/baremetal_linux.md

 ## Step 3.
 [Optional] Configure the Prometheus IPMI Exporter to monitor sensor metrics
 {: #baremetal_linux_step3}

 In addition to the set of metrics that are automatically collected by the Sysdig agent, you might want to collect other metrics such as sensor metrics.
 You can use the `Prometheus IPMI Exporter` to perform the collection of Intelligent Platform Management Interface (IPMI) device sensor metrics from the bare metal server.
-For more information, see [Sysdig integration with Prometheus](https://docs.sysdig.com/en/integrate-prometheus-metrics.html){: external}.

 * The Prometheus IPMI Exporter exporter supports local IPMI devices and remote devices that can be accessed by using Remote Management Control Protocol (RMCP).
 * When you use RMCP to access remote devices, you can use an IPMI exporter to monitor multiple IPMI devices.
 You identify each device by passing the target hostname as a parameter.